greganswer/everlywell_code_challenge/README.md

 - [ ] Add foreign key constraints
 - [ ] Add automated tests
 - [ ] Send log data to an external service like DataDog
+- [ ] Ensure that friendships are unique and bi-directional at the model and/or database level
+- [ ] Optimize friendship creation route (too many database queries)

 ### Additional discussions